MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-XVII-Rural-Utilities-Service-Department-Agriculture/part-1719-Rural-Energy-Savings-Program/subpart-B-Application-Submission-Administration-RESP-Loans/section-1719.5.md

 (i) Legal name and status of the entity seeking financing under this Part and its address and principal place of business.

-(ii) The Applicant's tax identification number, SAM Managed Identifier (SAMMI), Unique Entity Identifier, and such similar information as it may be subsequently amended or required for Federal funding.
+(ii) The Applicant's tax identification number, Unique Entity Identifier, and such similar information as it may be subsequently amended or required for Federal funding.

 (iii) A statement indicating if the Applicant is a current or a former RUS borrower.